What is an Accountable Care Organization?

 Our region’s ACO is called the HealthCare Partners of the North Country.

-To achieve these goals, the HealthCare Partners of the North Country is preparing its partners to thrive in a value-based payment system.
-Unlike our current health care system, which reimburses providers on a fee-for-service basis, the value-based payment model rewards hospitals and providers for keeping their patients healthy and costs low.
+To achieve these goals, HealthCare Partners of the North Country has worked with our partners to thrive in a value-based payment system.
+Unlike our current healthcare system, which reimburses providers on a fee-for-service basis, the value-based payment model rewards hospitals and providers for keeping their patients healthy and costs low.

 Specifically, our ACO is focused on preventative health initiatives and other wholistic solutions that help patients with chronic diseases manage their conditions and symptoms.
-Our key initiatives include: annual wellness visits, Chronic Care Management and improving coding accuracy within the Hierarchical Condition Category campaign.
+Our key initiatives include patient engagement, Chronic Care Management &Transitional Care Management, closure of quality care gaps, hospice and palliative care utilization, annual wellness visits, and improving Hierarchical Condition Category coding accuracy.
 We also provide transparent data to our partners using sophisticated data processes.

 HealthCare Partners of the North Country is committed to improving the quality of care for Medicare beneficiaries, both clinically and socially.